v-zhuravlev/libzbxmodbus/README.md

-## 5. Troubleshooting and Testing Modbus
+## 4. Troubleshooting and Testing Modbus

 Testing Modbus connectivity is easy with *modpoll* command utility.
 You may try to grab some modbus registers with it before you try to do it with Zabbix.
 http://www.modbusdriver.com/modpoll.html

-## 6. Known Issues and Limitations
+## 5. Known Issues and Limitations
- - a) Semaphoreset is mapped to path '.' so this module could possible lead to the conflict with other applications using semaphores same reckless way
- - b) Because of *a)* If module is loaded to the Zabbix server and Zabbix agent on the same host - locking won't work properly
- - c) Any libmodbus error returned including CRC would lead to Unsupported Item in Zabbix, so minimizing 'Refresh unsupported items' parameter in Zabbix is recommended because CRC could be common in RS-485 env.
+ - Any libmodbus error returned including CRC errors would lead to Unsupported Item in Zabbix, so minimizing 'Refresh unsupported items' parameter in Zabbix is recommended because CRC could be common in RS-485 env.
- - d) Single semaphoreset is created no matter how many physical ports are used.
-So if /dev/ttyS0 is in use by the module then another Zabbix poller cannot use /dev/ttyS1 simultaneously - it has to wait for unlock of another poller which is working with /dev/ttyS0.
+ - If you have many different TCP gateways or serials ports in use then there are chances that Gate A will be locked while Gate B is being polled.
+This happens because the hash generated and assigned to resource is too small and might not always be unique.
+That should not be an issue though.